 You should be able to navigate through all parts of your page – the menu and any clickable items.
 If you discover any issues, you may need to consult your developer about a fix.

 Alt text is a description of the purpose of an image that gets read out loud to people who use screen readers.
 Good alt text describes the image.

 Alt text on product photos can get tricky, since you want to make sure you have enough detail, but not too much, and that each image has its own distinct description.
-For a more detailed tutorial, read our post on “How to Write Alt Text: The Complete Guide“.
+For a more detailed tutorial, read our post on “How to write effective product alt text for accessibility“.